Siku (polar bear)

 Siku (born 22 November 2011 in Skandinavisk Dyrepark) is a male polar bear.
-He was several siblings such as Sné.
+He has several siblings such as Sné.
 After his mother failed to produce enough milk to feed him, he was taken into care in the Scandinavian Wildlife Park in Denmark.

 In terms of popular appeal, he is by some considered to be a possible successor to the polar bear Knut, who attracted worldwide attention at Berlin Zoo from 2006 until his death in 2011.
 A YouTube video showing Siku at the age of one month attracted hundreds of thousands of hits in just twenty-four hours and he was hailed internationally as an online sensation, especially after appearing on the official BBC website.

 Biography

 Siku was born on 22 November 2011 at Skandinavisk Dyrepark ("Scandinavian Wildlife Park") in Djursland, Denmark.
 According to the Scandinavian Wildlife Park, The name is symbolic because the polar bears are 100% dependent on sea ice for their survival.
 Polar bears catch all their prey from the sea ice, so no sea ice – no polar bears.
 Due to global warming, the sea ice in the Arctic Sea is rapidly diminishing, and the latest forecasts predict that the polar bear may be almost extinct in the wild 40 years from now.